Ingenious-c0der/StreamDS/README.md

 INTRO_ADDRESS=172.22.156.92:8000 VERSION=1.0 SELF_PORT=8000 LOG_FILE_NAME=server.log HSP=5051 IS_INTRODUCER= go run core_process_fail_detect_intf.go
 ```
 Make sure that HSP match for MP2 and MP3 and you are good to go!
-Often times you might face a bind address issue randomly (trust me I have tried to solve it a million different ways but sometimes some random application might want to have a piece of cake of your port!
-Just retry)
+Some times you might face a bind address issue randomly, make sure that the port you are trying to run on isn't already occupied by either application or outside process.

 #### Step 3.
 Create Files, Read them and Write them!
 We implement all the required commands exactly as stated in the description, you don't need to specify the directory name when passing the path, just the filename.
 The filename will be automatically searched for the business dataset directory.
 For downloading/fetching the filename will be directly attached to the /Fetched/ directory and your results will be waiting for you there!